 9 As we mentioned before, as the principle components are independent, omitting additional components while leaving only two factors does not cause bias in the coefficient estimates.

-Olga is the Head of Risk Modelling at Consumer Credit Analytics APAC based in Singapore office.
+Olga is the Head of Consumer Credit Risk Modelling for APAC, based in Singapore.
 She manages a team of economists and risk modelers in Prague, Dubai and Shanghai who design models for forecasting and simulation, with an emphasis on stress-testing for three key areas: macroeconomic models, market risk and credit portfolio risk.

 Explores how North American financial institutions can leverage stress testing regulations to add value to their business, for compliance and beyond.